REQUIREMENTS AND CAMPUS GUIDE

 Williams College is known for its stellar academics and overall reputation.
 It’s also known for some of its traditions, like Mountain Day.
 Mountain Day is a widely popular tradition at Williams where, on one Friday in October (which Friday is a closely-guarded secret and somewhat spontaneous decision), the President will announce early in the morning that all classes have been canceled.
 There will then be a host of planned events on- and off-campus, including the most iconic: a mass hike up to Stony Ledge, where students are met at the peak with cider, apple donuts, a view of Mt.
 Greylock, and performances by various a cappella groups.
 The random nature of Mountain Day has also given rise to the unofficial tradition of “Mountain Day Roulette,” where, every Thursday in October, students may decide to throw parties, stay up late, or otherwise not prepare for their Friday classes on the off-chance that tomorrow will be Mountain Day and those classes will be canceled.

 - Williams is also known for its Winter Study program and consequent 4-1-4 course schedule.
 Typically, students take four classes in the spring and fall and then spend the “Winter Study” period in January taking a single class pass/fail.
 Winter Study classes range wildly in topic and intensity, including several international offerings, but are designed to allow students to spend time studying and enjoying the campus without worrying about grades.
-The classes offered during winter study are academic classes with a twist—like Podcasting: Writing and Producing for the Ear and Cooking Moroccan Food From Couscous to Tea.
+The classes offered during winter study are academic classes with a twist—like Introduction to Animal Tracking and Cooking Moroccan Food From Couscous to Tea.
 Students are also welcome to conduct independent study during this period.

 - Williams is also known for its lack of a credit-hour system—instead of designating different amounts of credits to courses and requiring a certain number of credits to graduate, students are simply required to pass 32 regular classes and four Winter Study classes as well as complete their distributional requirements in order to graduate.